MarsicoFL/mispitools/README.md

 <!-- badges: end -->

 ## About mispitools
 'mispitools' is an open-source package written in the R statistical language.
 It consists of a collection of decision-making tools designed for conducting missing person searches.
-The package enables the computation of various features, ranging from preliminary investigation data-based likelihood ratios (LRs) to the optimal LR threshold for identifying potential matches in DNA-based     16:25
+The package enables the computation of various features, ranging from preliminary investigation data-based likelihood ratios (LRs) to the optimal LR threshold for identifying potential matches in database searches.
-Terminal
-    1

-Expected time
-    16:41database searches.

 In its most recent update, 'mispitools' incorporates preliminary investigation data-based LRs, presenting the statistical weight of different traces of evidence, such as biological sex, age, and hair color.